zhang-guangyi/Semantic-MDJCM/README.md

 If you're having issues with installing PyTorch compatible with your CUDA version, we strongly recommend related documentation page (https://pytorch.org/get-started/previous-versions/).

 ## Pretrained Models
 - Download [MDJCM-ckpt](https://pan.baidu.com/s/1-xiEIH6eG2xnsOPDvlbo3Q?pwd=94yp) and put them into ./ckpt folder.
+This pretrained model is for MDJCM-A.

 ## Usage
 1. Example of train the MDJCM-A model: